maihde/roku_subsonic/README.rst

 Release Notes
 ~~~~~~~~~~~~~

+1.4.0 -
+'''''''
+ * Add support for playback of playlists
+ * Show album ratings on main screen

 1.3.0 - 19th Nov 2011
 '''''''''''''''''''''
  * Request properly scaled images from the Subsonic server to avoid slow response when